 We provide a broad portfolio of products, solutions, software, and services to electric, gas, and water utility customers globally.
 Consequently, we operate within a large and complex competitive landscape.
 Some of our competitors have diversified product portfolios and participate in multiple geographic markets, while others focus on specific regional markets and/or certain types of products, including some low-cost suppliers based in China and India.
-Our competitors in China have an increasing presence in other markets around the world, however, this does not represent a major market share in any one of our global operating regions.
+Our competitors in China have an increasing presence in other markets around the world, however, excluding the Asia Pacific region this competition does not represent a major market share in our global operating regions.
 Our competitors range from small to large established companies.
 Our primary competitors for each operating segment are discussed below.